department-of-veterans-affairs/vets-design-system-documentation/src/_components/card.md

 ### When to consider something else

-* **Large data sets.**: A collection of cards does not scale up to large data sets.
-If users needs to compare large amounts of data consider a [table]({{ self.baseurl }}/components/table).
-* **Eligibility information or other content highlight.**: The [Featured content]({{ site.baseurl }}/components/featured-content) component, which is the only card-like element represented in Drupal, is meant to act as a content highlight for the most important information on the page.
+* **Eligibility information or other content highlight.** The [Featured content]({{ site.baseurl }}/components/featured-content) component, which is the only card-like element represented in Drupal, is meant to act as a content highlight for the most important information on the page.
 It was originally intended to highlight eligibility information.
 Featured content is not a Card and they should not be used interchangeably.
+* **Dynamic content.** Do not use a Card when inserting content into the page in response to a user action.
+In those cases use a variation of an [Alert]({{ site.baseurl }}/components/alert/) component.
+* **Forms - A Card is not a Fieldset.** A fieldset can be used to cluster related form fields into a sub-section of a form.
+The visual design of a fieldset should not mimic a Card.
+* **Large data - A Card is not a Table row.** A collection of cards does not scale up to large data sets.
+If users needs to compare large amounts of data consider a [table]({{ self.baseurl }}/components/table).
 * **Navigation - A Card is not a Button or a Link.** While a Card may contain a call-to-action link, and may itself be a link, it is not solely a navigation element.
 Do not use a Card to act as a large tap target.
-* **Forms - A Card is not a Fieldset**.
-A fieldset can be used to cluster related form fields into a sub-section of a form.
-The visual design of a fieldset should not mimic a Card.

 ### When to use caution

-* **Search results**: Cards can be returned as a treatment for search results depending on the density of the data.
+* **Search results.** Cards can be returned as a treatment for search results depending on the density of the data.
 However, the card may in fact add unnecessary visual noise when displaying a list of results.
+In those cases, if the data density is low consider removing the card container and having rows of results.
+If the data density is high consider adding pagination and the ability to search and/or filter the results.

 ## Variations

 ### Instances of this component in production

+There are many instances of the Card component in production.
+This is an an exhaustive list but does serve to highlight well defined instances of a Card.

 #### Appointment